rdegouveia/Getting-CleaningData_CourseraProject/README.md

 ##FUNCTION
 The following function creates a table with the average of each variable for each activity and each subject.

+At the beginning the function merges the train set.
+It means the tables: X_train,Y_train replacing Y_train with the activities names and replacing column's names of X_train with names from features.txt.

 1st: it creates a data frame called output with the names of activities instead of numbers given by table y_train.txt.
 Then it merges subject_train.txt, output as follows:

 <!-- -->